 To those who know nothing about Mr Benn, the story follows the antics of a quiet but clearly fun-loving British gent who resides at number 52 Festive Road and who frequents a nearby fancy-dress shop to go on an adventure, the place and time of which is determined by the costume he picks.
 The shop is run by a mysterious shopkeeper who, “as if by magic” we are told, appears out of nowhere to greet his customers.

-Mr Benn’s home address was inspired by the writer’s own address at 54 Festing Road in Putney where he lived in the 1960s, while his antics were apparently conjured up by the author’s vivid imagination at the time.
+Mr Benn’s home address was inspired by the writer’s own address at 54 Festing Road in Putney, a district in south west London where the writer lived in the 1960s.
+And Mr Benn’s antics were apparently conjured up by the author’s vivid imagination at the time.

-Such is the fondness felt for the writer and the character by the current owner of the house that in 2009 he and his neighbours arranged for a commemorative plaque to be set into the pavement near the house.
+Such is the fondness felt for the writer and the character by the current owner of the house in Festing Road, that in 2009 he and his neighbours got together and arranged for a commemorative plaque to be set into the pavement near the house.
 Anyone walking down Festing Road who has never heard of Mr Benn, isn’t unaware of who he is for long.